Hormonal therapy for womb cancer

 The aim of treatment is to try to shrink the cancer and control symptoms.

 The main hormonal treatment for advanced or recurrent womb cancer is progesterone.
 You are most likely to have it as a tablet.
 Or your GP or practice nurse may give it to you as an injection.
 The most common types of progesterone are:

-An operation to remove the womb and ovaries is the standard treatment for most women with womb cancer.
-But some women may have fertility-sparing treatment instead.
-This is for women who want the chance to have children in future.
-It is only suitable for a few women with stage 1, grade 1 womb cancer.
+An operation to remove the womb and ovaries is the standard treatment for most with womb cancers.
+But you may have fertility-sparing treatment instead if you had planned to have children in future.
+This is only suitable for stage 1, grade 1 womb cancer.

 The treatment usually involves taking daily progesterone tablets.
 Less commonly, progesterone can be given directly into the womb through a hormone-releasing intrauterine device (sometimes called an IUD or coil).

 This treatment is only done in a few specialist centres.
 So you may have to travel further to have it.
 You will have regular checks during and after treatment.
 This is because with this type of treatment, there is a higher risk that the cancer may not respond to treatment or may come back.
 You will need a hysterectomy:

 - if the cancer does not respond to hormone treatment